skramm/spaghetti/docs/spaghetti_manual.md

 enum States { st_Locked, st_Unlocked, NB_STATES };
 enum Events { ev_Push, ev_Coin, NB_EVENTS };
 ```
-Then, create the FSM data type, using a conveniency macro:
+Then, create the FSM data type using a conveniency macro:
 ```C++
 SPAG_DECLARE_FSM_TYPE_NOTIMER( fsm_t, States, Events, bool );
 ```
-This means you create the type `fsm_t` (this is actually a typedef of the templated class `SpagFSM`), using `States` and `Events`,
+This means you create the type `fsm_t` (this macro is actually a typedef of the templated class `SpagFSM`), using `States` and `Events`,
 with callback functions having a `bool` as argument.

 Now, you can instanciate the fsm: